Devocalization: Opinions of animal welfare societies

 Multiple animal medicine and animal welfare organizations discourage the use of convenience devocalization, recommending that it be used only as a last resort.
 However, organizations such as the American Veterinary Medical Association, American Animal Hospital Association and the American Society for the Prevention of Cruelty to Animals, oppose laws that would make devocalization illegal.

 The American Veterinary Medical Association's official position is that "canine devocalization should be performed only by qualified, licensed veterinarians as a final alternative after behavioral modification efforts to correct excessive vocalization have failed."

 The AVMA's position was later adopted by the American Animal Hospital Association.

 The Canadian Veterinary Medical Association's position statement on devocalization of dogs states: "The Canadian Veterinary Medical Association (CVMA) discourages 'devocalization' of dogs unless it is the only alternative to euthanasia, and humane treatment and management methods have failed."

 The American Society for the Prevention of Cruelty to Animals (ASPCA) recommends that animal caretakers first attempt to address animal behavior problems with humane behavior modification techniques or with a treatment protocol set up by an animal behavior specialist.
 The ASPCA recommends surgery only if behavior modification techniques have failed, and the animal is at risk of losing its home or its life.

 Legal restriction and banning

 The legality of convenience devocalization varies by jurisdiction.

 The procedure is outlawed as a form of mutilation in the United Kingdom and all countries that have signed the European Convention for the Protection of Pet Animals.
-In the United States, devocalization is illegal in Massachusetts, New Jersey, and Warwick, Rhode Island.